laur89/bctl/README.md

 ### Client

-With demon running, the client is used to send commands to the daemon.
+With daemon running, the client is used to send commands to the daemon.
 List available commands via `bctl --help`

 Some examples: